yas99en/script-maven-plugin/README.md

 # Goal: cli

 * `script:cli`: executes scripts.
 It is almost same as `script:execute`.
-But it is intended to use for command line.
+But it is intended to be used from command line.
 * `project.version` can be got as follows:
     * It does not require the configuration in pom.xml.
-    * If there is the configuration for `cli` goal in pom.xml, it will be reflected.
+    * But if the engine other than javascript is needed, the configuration in pom.xml is required.
-    * Some options can be overridden by commnad line, but another options can not be.
-      It may be a bug or a specification of maven.

 ```
 $ mvn -q io.github.yas99en:script-maven-plugin:1.0.0:cli -Dscriptmvn.cli.script='Packages.java.lang.System.out.println(project.version);'